MicrosoftDocs/SupportArticles-docs/support/sql/connect/using-kerberosmngr-sqlserver.md

       - If your domain account does not have necessary permissions to update Active Directory, use **Generate** or **Generate All** to generate the necessary script that you can provide to your Active Directory administrator to remove the duplicate SPNs.

-  1. After the SPNs are removed, rerun Kerberos Configuration Manager to verify that the SPN issues are resolved.
+  1. After the SPNs are removed, re-run Kerberos Configuration Manager to verify that the SPN issues are resolved.

    > [!NOTE]
    > When an instance of the SQL Server Database Engine starts, SQL Server tries to register the SPN for the SQL Server service.
 When the instance is stopped, SQL Server tries to unregister the SPN.
 For this to occur, the SQL Server service account requites the appropriate permissions in Active Directory.
 But if the service account does not have these rights, the automatic SPN registration does not occur, and you must work with your Active Directory administrator to register these SPN so that the SQL instances can enable Kerberos authentication.
 For more information, see [Register a Service Principal Name for Kerberos Connections - SQL Server | Microsoft Docs](/sql/database-engine/configure-windows/register-a-service-principal-name-for-kerberos-connections?view=sql-server-ver15&preserve-view=true).